---

 covariates.

-@MULL:97 estimate a demand function for cigarettes which depends on
+@MULL:97 estimates a demand function for cigarettes which depends on

 the stock of smoking habits.
 This variable is quite similar to a